CCCACG/CCCACG/RQ3/Methodology.md

-After applying these rules, we can get the following search statement:
+After applying these rules to the blind function, we can get the following search statement:

 ```
 /public void [^ .;()]+\(\)(\s)*\{(\s)*for \(int [^ .;()]+ = [0-9]+; [^ .;()]+ < [^ .;()]+; [^ .;()]+\+\+\)(\s)*\{(\s)*[\s]+[^ .;()]+\[[^ .;()]+\]\.[^ .;()]+\(\);[\s]+(\s)*\}(\s)*(\s)*\}/ language:java